kenken64/workshop01-api/README.md

 2. When a resource hyperlink is click and when a URL is accessed.
 Sometimes there is ajax polling that happens when the landing page is accessed without user manually trigger an event on the website e.g. charting app

 3. a. <b>By duplication</b>
    The API app itself must be dockerize.
-I will replicate the warehouse and inventory service with many similar api process  depending on the resource sizing and requirement based ont he estimated volume.
-Likely put into service cluster service (Kubernetes)
+I will replicate the warehouse and inventory service with many similar api process  depending on the resource sizing and requirement based on the estimated volumetric sizing.
+Likely put into service cluster e.g. (Kubernetes)

-   b. <b>By functional decomposition</b> Assume there isn't any authentication for both of this services.
-I will split the warehouse service as a standalone api service and inventory service as another service.
+   b. <b>By functional decomposition</b> I will split the warehouse service as a standalone api service and inventory service as another service.
 Whenever a stock is updated on the warehouse both service communicate using some sort of messaging service as the event driven architecture.
+Most of the time when a point of sales app query the warehouse information likely it is going to be cache.
+A company can only have limited of warehouse within the same region.

    c. <b>By data partitioning</b> I will go with sharding the inventory table there is where the product name , price and quantity are kept.
 I forsee heavy query will be hitting the inventory api endpoint whenever a customer walk into the retail store to buy an item.
 Assume the company have multiple warehouse location.